cdisc-org/cdisc-rules-engine/resources/schema/CustomRules.md

 ### Will custom attributes affect rule execution?

+It depends on which attributes:

+- **Organization, Standards, Custom Rule IDs, and Version**: These values may impact rule execution.
-No, custom attributes are purely for organizational purposes and do not affect rule execution or validation results.
+- **Category properties**: The properties within the Category object (Sponsors, Vendors, TherapeuticAreas, etc.) are purely for organizational and filtering purposes and do not affect rule execution or validation logic.

+### How do I execute custom rules?

+Currently, custom rules can be executed using the local rules option (`-lr`) when running the validation engine.
+However:

+- The engine currently disregards the `-s` (standard) and `-v` (version) options when executing local rules
+- All rules in the local folder will be executed regardless of standard/version
+- Rules need a Core: Id property for execution.
+- We are working on further support for custom rule properties and execution.
+- This will allow for more targeted execution of custom rules based on specified criteria

 ### Can I use custom attributes with standard CDISC/FDA rules?

-Yes, you can add custom attributes to any rule, including standard CDISC and FDA rules.
+Yes, but only within your internal systems.
+You can add custom attributes to standard CDISC and FDA rules in your local rule repository for internal categorization and filtering.
+However:

-### How do I access arrays of values in the custom columns?

-Use the `@` symbol before the array property name, e.g., `@Vendors` or `@TherapeuticArea`.
+- CDISC will maintain their official rules free of these custom attributes
+- Custom attributes should not be included when contributing rules back to CDISC
+- When importing updated rules from CDISC, you'll need to re-apply your custom attributes
+- Your internal rule management system should handle the separation between official CDISC/FDA rule content and your organization's custom attributes

 ### Can I modify the core structure of a CDISC rule?